bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-add.md

 To obtain identifiers of parent products, use [catalog.product.sku.list](../sku/catalog-product-sku-list.md)
 ||
 || **propertyN**
-[`any`](../../../data-types.md) | Value of the product offer property, where `N` — property identifier.
+[`any`](../../../data-types.md) | Value of the property of the trade offer, where `N` — property identifier.
 There can be multiple properties.

-When adding a product offer, the property value can be specified as a string, number, or as an object `{value: value}`.
+When adding a trade offer, the property value can be specified as a string, number, or as an object `{value: value}`.
 If the property is multiple, an array of values or objects of the form `{value: value}` should be specified ||
 |#

 ## Code Examples